 - Be very clear in the invitation of your expectations.
 Many of the old conventions have gotten lost through the generations, so your guests might not understand what "black tie" means.
 If you want people to show up in formal attire, state it on the invitation.

-- Provide a phone number for questions.
+- Provide a phone number, email address, or another contact method for questions.

 - Keep the decorations simple to enhance the elegant theme of the party.